Receiving your rates

 Having Difficulty Paying Rates?

-The City of Playford is committed to assisting customers who are experiencing financial hardship to manage their bills on an ongoing basis and to make payments in a mutually acceptable manner, helping residents to clear their outstanding and ongoing rates' debt.
+The City of Playford is committed to help those experiencing financial hardship to manage payments with a goal to clear outstanding and ongoing rates' debt.

-The rates team can also assist setting up a regular payment deduction by Centrepay and direct debit.
-We encourage residents to contact Council as soon as they become aware that they may be unable to meet their quarterly rates payment.
+Our team can work with you to set up regular payment deduction by Centrepay and direct debit.
+We encourage you to contact us as soon as you become aware you may have difficulties in making payments.

 Are you experiencing Financial Hardship?